The easiest way to beat addiction is never to start.

 - First, learn about opioid abuse.
 For more information, you can go to the prevention resources list below.

-- Explain that children, teens or adults could start using opioids.
+- Explain that children, teens and adults could start using opioids.
 Give reasons why they might start (depression, peer pressure, stress, etc.).

 - Go over the effects of opioids and the damage they can cause.
-These include physical, mental and financial harm, along with destroying relationships and trust.
+These include physical, mental and financial harm, along with the ways opioid use can destroy relationships and trust.
 Invite them to ask questions.
 Be realistic and don’t exaggerate the harm.

-- Describe the way that peer pressure to use drugs can be very subtle.
+- Describe how peer pressure to use drugs can be very subtle.
 Sometimes it’s nothing more than the desire to join in the fun everyone else seems to be having.

 - Explain that abuse of any drug can damage or destroy a person’s ability to achieve their goals.
 It can happen even in one night due to an accident or overdose.